-Traditionally, Koreans eat pan-fried jeon on rainy days (the sizzling sound of the oil being an onomatopoetic likeness for the rain) with a generous pour of makgeolli, a milky, lightly effervescent rice wine that is low in alcohol and a super accompaniment to pan-fried food (my current favorite makgeolli is the canned version made by Makku, available on Craft Beer Kings, right here in the States).
+Traditionally, Koreans eat pan-fried jeon on rainy days (the sizzling sound of the oil is an onomatopoeia for the rain) with a generous pour of makgeolli, a milky, lightly effervescent rice wine that’s low in alcohol and is a super accompaniment to pan-fried food.

-- 2 to 3 starchy potatoes, like Russet or Yukon Gold, peeled and roughly cut in quarters
+- 2–3 starchy potatoes, such as russet or Yukon Gold, peeled and roughly cut into quarters

-- 1/2 medium yellow onion, cut in quarters
+- 1/2 medium yellow onion, cut into quarters

-- Approximately 1/2 cup water, enough to cover the blades
+- About 1/2 cup water (enough to cover the blades of your blender)

 - Neutral cooking oil

-- Add the potato and onion pieces, along with water, to a high-powered blender.
-Pulse until blended, about 12 to 15 times.
+- Add potatoes, onion, and water to a high powered blender.
+Pulse until blended, 12–15 times.

-- Strain the mixture in a sieve placed over a bowl for about 10 to 15 minutes.
-Season with a couple of pinches of salt; this will help both season and draw out excess moisture.
-Give the mixture a good press into sieve before pouring off the liquid carefully, leaving behind the white potato starch that remains at the bottom of the bowl.
-Add in the potato onion mixture to the potato starch, season with salt, and mix well.
+- Strain mixture in a sieve placed over a bowl for 10–15 minutes.
+Season with a couple pinches of salt — this will help both season and draw out excess moisture.
+Give the mixture a good press into the sieve before carefully pouring off the liquid, leaving behind the white potato starch that remains at the bottom of the bowl.
+Add potato-onion mixture to potato starch, season with salt, and mix well.

 - Heat a nonstick pan over medium-high heat.
-Once it’s hot enough, lower the heat to medium and add enough neutral oil to cover the bottom of the pan.
-Carefully scoop out mixture to your desired size.
-This makes about 2 medium-sized pancakes or 4 to 6 smaller ones.
+Once it’s hot, reduce the heat to medium and add enough neutral oil to cover the bottom of the pan.
+Carefully scoop the mixture into the pan at your desired size.
+This makes about 2 medium pancakes or 4–6 smaller ones.

-- Once the underside turns golden brown, flip and continue frying.
+- Once the underside of each pancake turns golden brown, flip and continue frying.
 Add more oil if needed.

-- Drain potato pancakes on a cooling rack over a tray (optional step).
+- Drain potato pancakes on a cooling rack over a sheet pan (optional).
 Season with a bit more salt while they’re hot.
-When ready to eat, transfer to a plate and serve with dipping sauce, optional.
+When ready to eat, transfer to a plate and serve with dipping sauce, if desired.

 - 2 tablespoons soy sauce